 Grove v S&T

-This decision focused on whether a pay less notice can incorporate a valuation by reference.
-[Spoiler alert – yes].
+- a pay less notice can incorporate a valuation by reference [Spoiler – yes]

 The decision in Grove v S&T does not eliminate ‘smash and grab’ as the contractor can still apply for payment based on absence of payment or pay less notice, although such a decision might be short-lived (and indeed overtaken by the next payment cycle).

-Definite consequences include that the payer can no longer refuse to pay based on bare assertion about true value.
-The true effect of the decision is ‘pay now argue later’ as Grove ensures that the parties can argue about value in an adjudication.
+The decision does mean that the payer can no longer refuse to pay based on bare assertion about true value: ‘pay now argue later’.

 But the real impact of this decision is that the parties need to follow the terms of the payment procedure to the letter and on time!